RatPoison-dev/RatPoison/README.md

 is highlighted blue.
 The starting head position isn't completely centered on your screen, to line yourself up with the position, look straight down and center your cursor with the middle of the circle, then look up and aim at the circle in the air.

+If you have older versions of saved txt files from before Hotfix 6 these will cause an error when loaded using RP.
+To fix you need to edit the text file and add the nade type (Flash, Smoke, Molly, Frag) after the position name, see the example Mirage.txt file for an example, case sensitive and must be spelled correctly

 **Hotfixes**
 * Hotfix 1
     * Added settings checks for nade tracer & helper